How it began

 Early prototypes, 2011.

-Live at Eteläsuomalainen osakunta, 2012
+Live in Eteläsuomalainen osakunta, 2012

+There were many forerunners in the quest to make music using biological processes, some largely forgotten.
 Since the mid-1960’s, artists have used biosignals as an alternative means of input.
 Pioneers in this field include Alvin Lucier, Manford L. Eaton, Richard Teitelbaum, David Rosenboom, Erkki Kurenniemi and Ralph Lundsten.
 A typical application of biosignals has been to generate sounds based on EEG or ECG measurement.

 Manford L. Eaton envisioned complex bio-music systems including multi-modal measurement and feedback loops.
 Source: Manford L. Eaton.
 1974.
 Bio-music.
 Something Else Press.